ChickTechRDU/rpi-wordpress-screen/README.md

 ## Quick recap
 Yesterday we covered:

-- What various types of people in IT do
+- Different jobs/roles in IT
 - What a Raspberry Pi is
-- Installing a LAMP web server stack
+- How to install a LAMP web server stack
-- Installing the WordPress blog platform
+- How to install the WordPress blog platform
 - What an IDE, API, and a package are
-- How to do step through debugging
+- How to debug your software
-- Using functions, variables, classes, dictionaries, lists, loops and conditional statements in python
+- How to use functions, variables, classes, dictionaries, lists, loops and conditional statements in python
-- Using the python requests module to interact with our wordpress blog and do things like print blog titles and comment counts
+- How to use the python requests module to interact with our wordpress blog and do things like print blog titles and comment counts

 ## Working with hardware